khulnasoft/AiKit/docs/overview/contributing/open_tasks.rst

 **Primary Functions**

-Implement the function in :mod:`ivy/functional/ivy/experimental/[relevant_submodule].py` simply deferring to their backend-specific implementation
+Implement the function in :mod:`aikit/functional/aikit/experimental/[relevant_submodule].py` simply deferring to their backend-specific implementation
-(where ivy.current_backend(x).function_name() is called), refer to the :ref:`Ivy API Guide <overview/deep_dive/navigating_the_code:Ivy API>` to get a clearer picture of how this must be done.
-Then, implement the functions in each of the backend files :mod:`ivy/functional/backends/backend_name/experimental/[relevant_submodule].py`, you can refer to the :ref:`Backend API Guide <overview/deep_dive/navigating_the_code:Backend API>` for this.
+(where aikit.current_backend(x).function_name() is called), refer to the :ref:`Aikit API Guide <overview/deep_dive/navigating_the_code:Aikit API>` to get a clearer picture of how this must be done.
+Then, implement the functions in each of the backend files :mod:`aikit/functional/backends/backend_name/experimental/[relevant_submodule].py`, you can refer to the :ref:`Backend API Guide <overview/deep_dive/navigating_the_code:Backend API>` for this.

 **Compositional Functions**

-Implement the function in :mod:`ivy/functional/ivy/experimental/[relevant_submodule].py`, we will not use the primary function approach in this case, the implementation will be a composition of functions from Ivy's functional API.
+Implement the function in :mod:`aikit/functional/aikit/experimental/[relevant_submodule].py`, we will not use the primary function approach in this case, the implementation will be a composition of functions from Aikit's functional API.
 You can refer to :ref:`overview/deep_dive/function_types:Compositional Functions` for a better understanding of this.
 You don't need to add any implementation in any other file in this case.

 **Mixed Functions**

 Sometimes, a function may only be provided by some of the supported backends.
 In this case, we have to take a mixed approach.
 You can say that this is a mix of both primary and a compositional function.
-For this, you have to implement the function in :mod:`ivy/functional/ivy/experimental/[relevant_submodule].py`, where the implementation will be a composition of functions from Ivy's functional API.
+For this, you have to implement the function in :mod:`aikit/functional/aikit/experimental/[relevant_submodule].py`, where the implementation will be a composition of functions from Aikit's functional API.
 After you are done with this, you then have to implement the functions in each of the backend files
-:mod:`ivy/functional/backends/backend_name/experimental/[relevant_submodule].py`.
+:mod:`aikit/functional/backends/backend_name/experimental/[relevant_submodule].py`.

 **Other Function Types**

 :ref:`overview/deep_dive/function_types:Standalone Functions`, :ref:`overview/deep_dive/function_types:Nestable Functions` and
-:ref:`overview/deep_dive/function_types:Convenience Functions` are the ones which you will rarely come across while implementing a function from the ToDo List but they are an essential part of the Ivy API.
+:ref:`overview/deep_dive/function_types:Convenience Functions` are the ones which you will rarely come across while implementing a function from the ToDo List but they are an essential part of the Aikit API.

-Creating an Issue on Ivy's GitHub using a Template
+Creating an Issue on Aikit's GitHub using a Template
 ----------------------------------------------------

 #.
-Go to the `GitHub Ivy <https://github.com/khulnasoft/aikit>`_ page, select the Issues tab, and click on the green button :code:`New issue` at the centre-right of the screen.
+Go to the `GitHub Aikit <https://github.com/khulnasoft/aikit>`_ page, select the Issues tab, and click on the green button :code:`New issue` at the centre-right of the screen.
 #.
 You will see 5 options.
 Each option has a predetermined form.
 To start filling in the form, click on the green button at the right which says :code:`Get started`.
 The options are explained as follows:

    * Bug Report: